marina601/scooter-circle/TESTING.md

     - No reviews available for this product:
       - A message displayed to the user telling them "No Reviews Added Yet!"
-      - A call to action asking the user to add their own review with an anchor link to the add review form.
+      - A call to action asking the user to add their review with an anchor link to the add review form.
       - Click on the anchor link to confirm the add review form is displayed

 ![no-reviews](wireframes/images/no-review.png)